2020-Spring-Cohort/reviews-site-models/README.md

     be stored with other shoe reviews in the same category.
     - Hashtags are also saved and stored in like categories of their own.
     - The user can navigate between reviews by their category or hashtags.
-    - The user can make, change or delete their review at any time.

 - Easy user interface